EricGebhart/flickr-fetcher/README.md

 ## Fault tolerance

 ### The Fetcher

- Here the most likely problem is timeouts.
+ Here my guess is that the most likely cause of problems is timeouts.
  Log them and adjust the cli default accordingly.
 Maybe it would be nice to have a status file that the server could read and display when it serves the images.
 Last successful fetch, last failure, success ratio, something